-Organization ID and Name [Data Element 2.01 Fields 1 and 2]: The name and unique identifier of the organization providing shelter or housing to homeless persons.
+Organization ID and Name [Data Element 2.01 Fields 1 and 2]: The name and unique identifier of the organization providing shelter or housing to persons experiencing homelessness.

 Project ID and Project Name [Data Element 2.02 Fields 1 and 2]: A unique project name and ID for each distinct CoC project.